 There are many reasons why you want to discharge LiPo batteries.
 Maybe you have fully charged LiPo left from a flight session, or maybe you just want to discharge them completely for disposal.
 I will show you the options for discharging LiPo batteries.

 You may use your LiPo chargers to discharge batteries too, as most modern smart chargers have discharging function.
 However they are not very powerful and it can take a very long time to discharge, therefore I am recommending other more efficient ways.

 It is perhaps one of the cheapest dischargers you can find, and it’s pretty powerful too.
 At 150W, it can discharge most FPV drone batteries in a matter of minutes.

 With this discharger, you can either discharge the battery completely, or set a voltage to stop the discharge (e.g. 3.80-3.85V per cell for storage).
 It is simple to use and even keeps all the cells balanced during the process.

 One thing to watch out for is that the bulbs get really hot.
 It’s important that you keep them away from anything that can melt or burn.

 Check out the tutorial: How to build a DIY halogen bulb discharger

-This is possibly my favourite way to discharge batteries for disposal.
-It’s not expensive to make, and it’s a lot faster than using resistors of similar price.
+I have been using this to discharge batteries for disposal.
+It’s not expensive and easy to make, and it’s a lot faster than using resistors of similar cost.

 These halogen light bulbs are rated at 12V, so in theory you can only discharge up to 3S batteries.
-However if you connect two in series you can do up to 6S, and this is what I did in my tutorial.
+However if you connect two bulbs in series you can do up to 6S, and by connecting three in parallel you get triple the power, and this is what I did in mine.

 DIY Resistor Discharger